lb-/lifechurch-accounts/readme.md

 ### Tasks
 - [x] Initial state set up
 - [x] Sign In & Sign out (basic) working
+- [x] When not signed in, user helper cannot see user
 - [ ] Keep it simple (receipts attached only, no other meta data)
 - [ ] Keep it simple (usage fields; name, department, 'specific purpose', approval code, receipts)
 - [ ] Sign Out form